g-du-1/web-state/README.md

 GIVEN There is page state saved
 WHEN I load the url
-THEN Indicate the scroll position on the page
-AND I should have a simple way to view the saved text
+THEN I should have a simple way to view the saved text as well as the saved and current scroll position
 ```

 ## NFRs